-The Department of Homeland Security (DHS), National Protection and Programs Directorate, Office of Infrastructure Protection (IP) leads the coordinated national effort to secure critical infrastructure from all hazards by managing risk and enhancing resilience through collaboration with the critical infrastructure community.
+The Department of Homeland Security (DHS), National Protection and Programs Directorate, Office of Infrastructure Protection (IP) leads the coordinated national effort to secure the nations critical infrastructure from all natural and manmade hazards through the management of risk and the enhancement of resilience.
+This is accomplished in collaboration with the critical infrastructure community.
+The critical infrastructure community can weigh the opportunity costs of making adjustments based on national data specific to infrastructure within their sector.
+This allows for more informed cost effective decisions.

 IP Gateway Key Features